WatForm/fortress/DevelopersGuide.md

 * A `ProblemState` contains a theory, scopes for the sorts, and additional information that is used throughout the fortress process.
 * Elements of a bounded sort are called `domain elements`.
 * A sort scope can be
-    - `unbound` or `bound` (with a scope size)
+    - `unbound` or `bound` (with a scope size)=
     - `exact` or `inexact`
     - `changeable` or `unchangeable` (once)
 * An `operation` takes a term and applies a transformation to it.
 Examples of operations are converting to negation normal form, performing sort inference, simplification, and skolemization.
 * A `TheoryTransformer` or `ProblemStateTransformer` takes a `Theory` or `ProblemState` respectively and converts them into a new `Theory` or `ProblemState`by applying a transformation to all terms of the theory (using an operation usually).
-Examples of transformers are converting to negation normal form, performing sort inference, simplification, and skolemization.
+Examples of transformers are converting to negation normal form, performing sort inference, symmetry breaking, adding range formulas.
-* Transformations often need to be undone once a solution is found, and so the transformer writes instructions (called unapply) on how to undo its operation on the `ProblemState`.
+* Transformations often need to be undone once a solution is found, and so the transformer writes instructions (called unapply) on how to undo its operation on an interpretation of the ProblemState.
 * A sequence of transformers is combined to create a `Compiler`.
 Thus, a compiler takes as input a problem state and produces as output the problem state resulting from the sequence of transformations.
 * The compiler also outputs instructions on how to undo all of its transformations to an interpretation.
 * A `SolverSession` is an interface to an SMT solver.